I need help to fix my blog – do you? Have you been wondering where to start?

 As I move forward I will be making some earlier posts informational only and try to achieve a balance of about 20% affiliate related and 80% straight forward helpful content.

 There are a lot of things that need to go into a post to make it loveable by the search engines.
-I had a lot of these missing in my posts including simple things like not having a meta description.
+I had a lot of these elements missing from my posts including simple things like not having a meta description.
+These elements simply show the search engines that your post is thorough and full of information.

-In my next post help me fix my blog- my SEO is bad, I will discuss this in detail.
+In my next post help me fix my blog- my SEO is bad, I will discuss my SEO errors in detail.

 You will see where I have come to the conclusion that the whole process of the blog and the appearance of the website needs to be carefully thought out.